JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-javax-jakarta/update-persistence-file/index.md

 ```

-Now you need to change the property names from `javax` to `jakarta`:
+Now you need to change the property name from `javax`:

 ```xml
 <properties>